anacondabone/anacondabone/README.md

-## If this is linked to my pony then dniuf
+## If this is linked to my pony then uh uh uh dniuf

 I love my online friends.. ^_^
 I would sell my kidney for them and also maybe die for them